Hectopascals/Shopify-Summer-2019-Mobile-Intern-Challenge/README.md

 ## Screenshots

-* List of all the custom collections
+* List of all the custom collections:

 <img src="Screenshot_1.png">

-Can all be seen in this screenshot (including the extras):
+Can all be seen in the screenshot below (including the extras):
 * Product name
 * Total available inventory across all variants of the product
 * Collection title